-The number of households receiving CalWORKs rose steeply through the economic downturn (to over 20,500 cases) and then declined due to policy changes that reduced benefits and limited access (caseload was approximately 16,900 as of January 2015).
-The CalWORKs grant has shrunk to an amount too small to provide basic necessities for most households; the average monthly grant is approximately \$455.
+The number of households receiving CalWORKs rose steeply through the economic downturn (to over 20,500 cases), and then declined due to policy changes that reduced benefits and limited access (current caseload is approximately 16,900).
+The CalWORKs grant has shrunk to an amount too small to provide basic necessities for most households; the current average monthly grant is approximately \$455.
 Cuts have resulted in fewer families qualifying for CalWORKs aid, while hurting the efficacy of the program for many of those who do qualify.